mousemke/flounder/README.md

 µ( '.example--class' ).flounder( configOptions )
 ```

-Flounder also saves a copy of itself to its target element.
+Flounder also adds a reference of itself to its target element.
 So if you lose the reference, you can just grab it from the element again
 ```js
 document.querySelector( '#vanilla--select' ).flounder.destroy()
 ```